AlpenglowIndustries/OrderConverter/README.md

-Incoming csv files from Tindie or DK Marketplace should be called "orders.csv" Outgoing csv file to Shippo is called "shippoOrders.csv"
+Incoming csv files from Tindie or DK Marketplace should be called "orders.csv" Outgoing csv file to Shippo is called "shippoOrders.csv" CSV files are IGNORED in the git repo, so that I don't accidentally upload order info.

 You will need to create a csv file called ProductShippingInfo to map Model Number / SKUs to weights.
   - there is a xlsx file with an example for this file